-In this section we introduce a tool that we will use both to systematically find all possible flypes for a projection of a link (the link need not be a mosaic link) and to analyze properties of the complementary regions to the projection.
-The Tait flyping conjecture states that all reduced and alternating projections of a prime knot in $S^3$ can be obtained from each other by a sequence of flypes \cite{MT}.
-In a complicated projection of a knot, however, it is easy to overlook a potential flype.
+In this section we introduce a tool that we will use both to systematically find all possible flypes for a diagram of a link (the link need not be a mosaic link) and to analyze properties of the complementary regions to the diagram.
+The Tait flyping conjecture states that all reduced and alternating diagrams of a prime knot in $S^3$ can be obtained from each other by a sequence of flypes \cite{MT}.
+In a complicated diagram of a knot, however, it is easy to overlook a potential flype.
 The Perko Pair is perhaps the most famous example of an overlooked flype.
-The two projections appeared listed as distinct knots in knot tables including Conway's and Rolfsen's \cite{Rolfsen} and it was not until 1973 that Perko discovered that they were the same knot shown in two projections that differed by a flype \cite{Perko}.
-We see a flype overlooked in an even more recent example in the paper that inspired this one \cite{L} where one possible flype is missed.
-In that case it is a minor error and the resulting gap in the proof of the theorem is easy to fix, but it further points to the need for a systematic way to detect all flypes in a link projection.
+The two diagrams appeared listed as distinct knots in knot tables including Conway's and Rolfsen's \cite{Rolfsen} and it was not until 1973 that Perko discovered that they were the same knot shown in two diagrams that differed by a flype \cite{Perko}.
+We see a flype overlooked in an even more recent example in the paper that inspired this one \cite{L} where an overlooked flype requires an added argument to complete their proof.
+In that case it is a minor error and the resulting gap in the proof of the theorem would be easy to fix, but it further points to the need for a systematic way to detect all flypes in a link diagram.
 The dual graph developed in this section solves this issue.

-Given a projection of a link knot theorists usually record crossing information so one can recreate the link, but at times we refer to the link shadow and do not worry about over and under crossings.
-The shadow is a 4 valent graph on a 2 sphere (or in $\R^2$).
-The shadow then has a natural planar \emph{dual graph} $D$ which has a vertex in each region of the shadow's complement and an edge connecting any pair of vertices that are separated by an edge of the shadow graph.
-While the complement of a hexagonal mosaic is defined for the first time in this paper and is introduced for the first time for square mosaics in \cite{hk} the dual graph is, of course, an old and well known concept in graph theory.
-See Figure~\ref{fig:dual} for the dual graph for a standard projection for a figure eight knot and Figure~\ref{fig:k3dual} for the dual graph of the standard alternating projection of $K_3$.
+Given a diagram of a link, knot theorists usually record crossing information so one can recreate the link, but at times we refer to the link projection and do not worry about over and under crossings.
+The projection is a 4 valent graph on a 2 sphere (or in $\R^2$).
+The projection then has a natural planar \emph{dual graph} $D$ which has a vertex in each region of the projection's complement and an edge connecting any pair of vertices that are separated by an edge of the projection graph.
+While the complement of a hexagonal mosaic is a relatively new tool the dual graph is, of course, an old and well known concept in graph theory.
+See Figure~\ref{fig:k3dual} for the dual graph of the standard alternating diagram of $K_3$.